In this article we list all the Nurburgring petrol station options near the circuit for when you’re in a time of need.

-Driving 13 miles on the motorway at 70 mph may not shift your fuel needle in the slightest.
-13 miles of the Nordschleife, however, will be a totally different story.
+13 miles of the Nordschleife will drain your fuel at a rate you’ve probably not seen before.
 Friends of ours with tuned 996 turbos and modified Nissan GTRs have reported managing only 3 or 4 laps on a full tank of fuel before needing to fill up.
 And you don’t want to run out on circuit – if you do, you’ll have a hefty bill to pay for the recovery truck.

 If you are hiring one of the Nurburgring rental cars, you will normally also have to bring it back with a full tank but this does change based on each company.